-Hów an Gregon Woman Astonished a Eblizdelphian in the Astor House Parlor.
+How an Oregon Woman Astonished a Philadelphian in the Astor House Parlor.

-I have made up my mind to lay before the readord of the Sun a queer experience.
+I have made up my mind to lay before the read-ers of the Sun a queer experience.
 I shall simply tell the story, without attempting to explain it.
-Some years ago, a neighbor of mine, going home from his store, found his wife dead on the luitchen floor, her throat cut from ear to ear.
+Some years ago, a neighbor of mine, going home from his store, found his wife dead on the home from his store, found his wife dead on the kitchen floor, her throat cut from ear to ear.
 She had been in low spirits for several weeks, and it was at first supposed to be a suicide, but the find-ing of several indentations in the skull, evidently made by a club, showed that it was a murder.
-A poor paralytic vagrant, to whom the woman had been a generous friend, was arrested, convicted on circumstantial evidence, and hanged.
-Between the sentence and the hanging I often visited him is prison, became convinced of his innecence, and, with others, tried hard to save him.
-One day, after It was plain that no commutation or pardon was to be hoped for, a thought came into my mind which I am certain I did not then or afterwards utter to any person.
-It was this: It is wrong that this poor fellow should suffer a painful death for a crime that he could not have committed.
+A poor paralytic vagrant, to whom the woman had been a generous friend, was arrested, congicted on been a generous friend, was arrested, congleted on circumstantial evidence, and hanged.
+Detween the sentence and the hanging I often visited him in prison, became convinced of his innocence, and, with others, tried hard to save him.
+One day af-ter it was plain that no commutation or pardon was to be hoped for, a thought came into my mind which I am certain I did not then or afterwards utter to any person.
+It was this: It is wrong that this poor fellow should suffer a painful death, for a crime that he could not have committed.
 I will procure a small bottle of chloroform or a few grains of strychnine and give it to his relatives, to be conveyed to him.
-Then he will escape this dreadful death of hanging." thought was but a momentary one, dismissed with horror upon an instant's reflection.
-The man was hauged, as I said.
-With his last breath he declared his innocence.
+Then he will escape this dreadful death of hanging."
+The thought was but a momentary one, dismissed with horror upon an instant's reflection.
+The man was hanged, as I said.
+With his last breath he de clared his innocence.

-Some time ago I was sitting in the parlor of the Actor House.
+Some time ago I was sitting in the parlor of the Astor House.
 I noticed a very elegant woman of middle age, whom I had never seen before, gazing at me with a look like that of a sleep-walker.
-Thicking she was desirous of looking out of the window at which I was seated, I was about to move away, when she said: "Do not let me disturb you.
+Thinking she was desirous of looking out of the window at which I was seated, I was about to window at which I was seated, I was about to move away, when she said:

+"Do not let me disturb you.
 I only came to tell you there is a spirit here, that of a man in whom you once kindly interested yourself during his unhappy earth-life.
 His name is -.
 You remember him, do you not?
 He was executed for murder in your city, and you visited him in prison."

-"I remember," was my reply.
+"I remember," was my raply.
 What has he to say to me?"

 "He says that he was innocent of the crime for which he died, although guilty of other offences that deserved punishment."

-"Now," asked I, "can the spirit repeat to me cay part of our talk to satisfy me that it is really misery."
-Astounded boyond measure, I rose from my coat, and, after thanking the lady, went straight to the clerk of the hotel.
-All he could tell me about her was that she was from Oregon, had arrived the night before, and was to leave on the next the night before, and was to leave on the next Boston train.
+"Now," asked I, "can the spirit repeat to me any part of our talk to satisfy me that it is really he?".

+"Do you temember," said the medium, "a
-"Do you remember," said the medium, "a thought you had while in the prison?
-For a moment you half resolved to convey to him enough strychnine or chloroform to put him out of his

-I am certain, I say again, that I had never spoken of that impulse to man or woman?
+"Do you temember," said the medium, "a thought you had while in the prison?
+For a moment you half resolved to convey to him enough strychnine or chloroform to put him out of his certain, I say again, that I had never spoken of that impulse to man or woman?
 How did she know it?-New York Sun.